Indiana has nine congressional races in Indiana: what you need to know

-Larry Buschon, Indiana’s longest-serving Republican Representative currently in Congress, was first elected in 2010.
-Buschon, a cardiothoracic surgeon, has pushed to lower healthcare costs and combat opioid overdoses.
-Representing southwest Indiana, Buschon is the son of a coal miner and advocates for energy jobs in that sector.
+Larry Bucshon, Indiana’s longest-serving Republican Representative currently in Congress, was first elected in 2010.
+Bucshon, a cardiothoracic surgeon, has pushed to lower healthcare costs and combat opioid overdoses.
+Representing southwest Indiana, Bucshon is the son of a coal miner and advocates for energy jobs in that sector.

 He has a 100% voting record from National Right to Life and an “A” rating from the National Rifle Association.

 Bucshon faces Democrat Ray McCormick and Libertarian Andrew Horning in the general election.